06 Feb Alumni Board Current Scholar Profile: Q&A with 2016 Scholar Paula Pulido

-I love this job because I get to show my students what engineering is, why it is so exciting and why they should aspire to attend college one day.
-I love to see their faces when I take them to Google, and they all tell them they will study computer science one day so they can work there.
+I love this job because I get to show my students what engineering is, why it is so exciting, and why they should aspire to attend college one day.
+I love to see their faces when I take them to Google, and they all tell me they will study computer science one day so they can work there.

 They know that they are working towards college one day.

 Additionally, this class is typically the first exposure the girls have to coding and engineering — I love to empower them so one day they can choose to study engineering without any hesitation.

 Tell us about an important mentor you have had.

 Teachers make an immeasurable difference in the lives of their students.
 Mrs. Lay, my seventh-grade algebra teacher, was the toughest, strictest teacher I had ever had.
 And her algebra class was the first time I truly felt challenged at school.
 It often brought me to tears.
 I loved it.
 I felt that Mrs. Lay saw something special in me, but was never easy on me and always made me prove myself.
 She taught me to work hard.
 I was remembering that class last semester while taking Calculus 3.
 (Which is the second hardest math class I have ever taken – a close second to my seventh-grade algebra class!)

 Work hard and always be honest.
 I learned this from my parents.
 They taught me to love and value education.
 I don’t know who I’d be without them!

 If you could have dinner with one or more people from history, whom would you choose and why?